The Woman in the Window (2021 film): Plot

 Anna records a video on her cell phone, planning to take her own life by overdose.
 She then discovers a photograph she took of her cat and, in the reflection of a wine glass, sees the original Jane.
 Anna shows David the photo and he confesses the first "Jane" she met is Katie Melli, Ethan's biological mother.
-Katie had been stalking the Russells, and trying to get close to Ethan.
+Katie had been stalking the Russells, trying to get close to Ethan.
 David refuses to help Anna prove the truth; he is then suddenly attacked and killed by Ethan, who had been lurking inside the house.

-Ethan reveals to Anna that he murdered Katie and is a serial killer, having also killed Alistair's executive assistant in Boston, and now intends to kill Anna.
-He has access to her house with a stolen key, and was the one taking the photo of her sleeping.
+Ethan reveals to Anna that he murdered Katie and is a serial killer, having also killed Alistair's executive assistant in Boston, and now intending to kill Anna.
+He accessed her house with a stolen key, and was the one who took the photo of her sleeping.
 Anna flees to the roof, where they fight until she pushes Ethan through the skylight to his death.

 As Anna recovers in the hospital, Detective Little visits and tells her they have arrested Alistair and Jane for helping Ethan cover up Katie's murder and that they have found Katie's body.
 Little admits he watched Anna's suicide video, but hands back her phone to allow her to delete it before she has to return it for evidence.
 He apologizes for not believing her.

 Nine months later, Anna, now sober and healthy, says goodbye to her house before she moves out and on with her life, no longer afraid of the outside world.